nscherf/linus/readme.md

 ## Questions and answers

+### I want to skip the landing page and directly show the visualization
+Just open the main.html instead of the index.html, or share a link to http://your-data.server/main.html?tour=test (instead of http://your-data.server/?tour=test or http://your-data.server/index.html?tour=test).
+However, be nice and warn the user that a lot of traffic could be produced.

 ### Structure of JSON (with annotations)
 How does the data look like?
 First we show an empty example with comments: